 Hopefully you got the answer to that rhetorical question correct, because here comes the Karaoke lesson.

-Of course, before I start, as I like to say in my classes and workshops, you can always pass on this experience and if you so choose, please do so by doing what many of my teenage clients do – ignoring me – which may or may not involve you placing your hands over your ears and humming or laying your head on your arm and snoring.
+Before I start, as I like to say in my classes and workshops, you can always pass on this experience and if you so choose, please do so by doing what many of my teenage clients do – ignoring me – which may or may not involve you placing your hands over your ears and humming or laying your head on your arm and snoring.

 The first rule of Karaoke is, as the late Bill Glasser would have said—had he ever had the good sense to lecture on Karaoke—“Your goal should be within your personal control.”

 This rule has several implications, but most importantly, it speaks to song and wardrobe selection.
 Specifically, you always want to select a Karaoke song that’s within your range and within your wardrobe.
 I cannot emphasize this enough.
 For example, although I very much like the song . . .
-“This Girl is on Fire” I tried singing it and it didn’t go well.
+“This Girl is on Fire,” but I tried singing it and it didn’t go well.

 As you can infer from the photo below, choosing the wrong song can be embarrassing and beyond your control.
 Don’t do it . . . unless it’s part of your shame- attacking treatment plan.
 And you can thank Dr. Albert Ellis for building you a personalized shame-attacking treatment plan.

 So, obviously, pick a song that fits your voice and your gender stereotypes.